Bergamot (Organic) Essential Oil

 - Dilute and apply where you would a deodorant.

-- As a natural skin toner and detoxifier it may help reduce premature aging of skin and may have excellent effects on oily skin conditions and acne.
+- As a natural skin toner and detoxifier, it may have beneficial effects on oily skin conditions and acne.

 - Bergamot can be used orally for help with halitosis (bad breath), canker sores, sore throats.
 Note that only one to five drops are ever used at any one time, and not for long periods.
 Because it is from the peel of a fruit, it is generally safer in this regard than other oils.